-The seat belts in the passenger seating positions are equipped with Automatic Locking Retractors (ALR) which are used to secure a child restraint system.
-For additional information, refer to "Installing Child Restraints Using The Vehicle Seat Belt" under the "Child

-Restraints" section.
-The chart below defines the type of feature for each seating position.
+The seat belts in the passenger seating positions are equipped with a Switchable Automatic Locking Retractor (ALR) which is used to secure a child restraint system.
+For additional information, refer to "Installing Child Restraints Using The Vehicle Seat Belt" under the "Child Restraints" section of this manual.
+The table below defines the type of feature for each seating position.